TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_0506.md

 ### With

 `With` is used to combine matching clauses.
-By default the comprehension handles functions which return results in the following tuples:
+By default, the comprehension handles functions which return results in the following tuples:
 ```
 {:ok, result} - for success
 {:error, result} -> for unsuccess